TruthScan vs. Decopy AI Image Detector: Which Detects AI Images Better in 2026?

 The Bottom Line

-After running both tools through the same set of AI-generated images, the results tell a clear story — and it’s one that favors precision over simplicity.
+After running both tools through the same set of AI-generated images, the results favored the tool with stronger confidence scoring and more consistent high-probability calls.

-TruthScan came out ahead with an 89.43% correctness rate, demonstrating strong consistency across different types of AI images.
-It didn’t just pick up on obvious tells like texture mismatches — it also caught finer details, like slight depth distortions and unnatural lighting shifts.
+TruthScan came out ahead with an 89.43% correctness rate in this sample set, demonstrating strong consistency across different types of AI images.
+It did not just pick up on obvious tells like texture mismatches.
+It also caught finer details, like slight depth distortions and unnatural lighting shifts.

-Decopy AI, on the other hand, landed at 57.71% correctness, which isn’t terrible — but it struggled with more modern, high-fidelity AI imagery.
+Decopy AI, on the other hand, landed at 57.71% correctness.
+That is usable for casual checks, especially for a free-positioned image detector, but it struggled with more modern, high-fidelity AI imagery in this test.

 Want to Learn Even More?